praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/overview.md

 * Channel
 * Referrer
 * Campaign
+* Purchase ID

   Specify either a value or a query parameter

 * State
 * Zip
 * Transaction ID

+These settings can be found in the "Global Variables" menu by clicking the "Additional Settings" checkbox.

 #### Custom Page Code